raspberrypilearning/build-your-own-weather-station/en/step_7.md

 There are many ways of doing this with Python.
 One approach is to treat the sensor like a Button and then use the `gpiozero` library to count the number of times it has been 'pressed'.

-- The consumer anemometers normally have two wires.
+- Consumer anemometers normally have two wires.
 Connect one to a ground pin and the other to GPIO14.
 - Open Idle and create a new Python file and save it as `/home/pi/wind.py`
 - Add the lines below to use gpiozero's Button functions and set up a Button on pin 14.
 Also create a variable called `count` to store the number of rotations.